TigerBSD/TigerBSD/README.md

 Next, disable unbound for now until I can figure out how to have it not use the incorrect upstream name server.
-To disable unbound, outcomment `local_unbound_enable="YES"` by prepending a hash character (`#`) to the line in question.
+To disable unbound, outcomment `local_unbound_enable="YES"` by prepending a hash character (`#`) to the line in question in `/etc/rc.conf.local`.
 With that done, stop the service.

 ```sh
 service local_unbound stop